Route matching

 hook has the semantics similar to the ternary conditional operator matchesRoutePattern ? x : y

-, commonly seen with the conditional rendering pattern.
+, commonly seen with the conditional rendering pattern, which reflects the fact that route-based rendering also falls under this category.

 🔹 withRoute()

-doesn't impose any route hierarchy by default, as it can be used with any route pattern anywhere in the app's components, offering sufficient flexibility to handle route-based logic in a way that best fits the app.
+doesn't impose any route hierarchy by default, as it can be used with any route pattern anywhere in the app's components, offering sufficient flexibility to handle an arbitrary route-based logic.

 🔹 withRoute()